Front-End Loaders: What Are They?

 What licence do you need to drive a front-end loader?

 There are two sets of regulations set by the Australian Work Health and Safety conditions for operating a front-end loader.
 Class LB (front-end loader/ backhoe) and Class LL (front-end loader).
-See our blog, "Do I need a licence to operate a backhoe?" for more information on backhoes specifically.
-You don’t need an EPC certificate to operate either of these classes, but the business you’re working with must be able to ensure you’re competent at operating it.
+Check out our guide to see if you need a licence to operate a backhoe.
+You don’t need an EPC certificate to operate either of these classes, but the business you’re working with must be able to confirm you’re competent at operating it.
 If you’re using it for demolition or asbestos removal, though, you will have to get a high-risk work licence.
 If you are transporting your front-end loader from site to site you’ll also need a current driver’s licence.

 When you prove that you are a competent operator, you’ll get a front-end loader ticket.
 You can prove your competence by undertaking informal or formal training, be able to read and write basic English, pass a language, literacy and numeracy assessment (LLN), provide two forms of identification, wear steel-capped or safety boots on site, and be a minimum of 16 years of age.